elkebir-group/CORSID/README.md

 CORSID is a computational tool to simultaneously identify TRS sites, the core sequence and gene locations given an unannotated coronavirus genome sequence.
 We also provide another tool, CORSID-A, which identifies TRS sites and the core sequence given a coronavirus genome sequence with annotated gene locations.

 The data and results can be found in the repo [CORSID-data](https://github.com/elkebir-group/CORSID-data).
 The visualized results of our tool applied to 468 coronavirus genomes can be found in [CORSID-viz](https://elkebir-group.github.io/CORSID-viz/) [(source repo)](https://github.com/elkebir-group/CORSID-viz).
-Docker containers can be found in [CORSID-container](https://github.com/elkebir-group/CORSID-container).
+Docker containers can be found in [CORSID-container](https://github.com/elkebir-group/CORSID-container) and [Docker hub](https://hub.docker.com/r/chuanyiz/corsid).

 ![Figure](doc/overview.png)